mohdasti/surgical-cognitive-dashboard/surgical-cognitive-dashboard-1/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)** - see the [LICENSE](LICENSE) file for details.

+Key points of AGPL-3.0:
+- ✅ Free to use, modify, and distribute
+- ✅ Source code must be made available
+- ✅ Network use is distribution (SaaS provision requires source disclosure)
+- ✅ Modifications must also be licensed under AGPL-3.0

 ## 📚 References